Dhghomon/easy_rust/README.md

 Lifetimes can be difficult in Rust, but here are some tips to avoid getting too stressed about them:

-- You can stay with owned types, use clones etc. if you want to avoid them for the time being
+- You can stay with owned types, use clones etc. if you want to avoid them for the time being.
 - Much of the time, when the compiler wants a lifetime you will just end up writing <'a> here and there and then it will work.
-It's just a way of saying "don't worry, I won't give you anything that doesn't live long enough"
+It's just a way of saying "don't worry, I won't give you anything that doesn't live long enough".
 - You can explore lifetimes just a bit at a time.
 Write some code with owned values, then make one a reference.
 The compiler will start to complain, but also give some suggestions.
 And if it gets too complicated, you can undo it and try again next time.

 Let's do this with our code and see what the compiler says.
 First we'll go back and take the lifetimes out, and also implement `Display`. `Display` will just print the `Adventurer`'s name.